lennartschaeffer/PhycoCoin/README.md

 # PhycoCoin

-PhycoCoin is a blockchain-based platform for rewarding seaweed farmers for verified nutrient removal.
+PhycoCoin is an AI & blockchain-based platform for rewarding seaweed farmers for verified nutrient removal.
 It connects farmers with local businesses and enables transparent, tokenized incentives for environmental impact.

 ## Features